Readme - Deployify server for Docker on Ubuntu

 Unseal Vault from Deployify website manually:

-First, enable this feature in the global settings.
-Then move the key file to a safe location (not on the server).
+2. Then move the key file to a safe location (not on the server).

 # Vault keys location /var/lib/deployify/data/vault/keys.json